BazookaMusic/FLOX/README.md

 ## How to use it

 ```
-FLOXInterprepeter.exe 'path_to_source' // for a source file
+FLOXInterpreter.exe 'path_to_source' // for a source file
-FLOXInterprepeter.exe // for interactive prompt
 ```